China installs weapons on contested South China Sea islands, report says

 China has already deployed surface-to-air missiles on Woody Island, part of the Paracel island chain -- to the west of the Spratlys in the hotly disputed sea.

-According to the US, China has reclaimed 3,000 acres in the Spratly Islands since the beginning of 2014.
+According to the US, China has reclaimed more than 3,000 acres in the Spratly Islands since the beginning of 2014.

 Vietnam, Malaysia, the Philippines and Taiwan have also reclaimed land in the South China Sea, but their land grab -- the US says approximately 100 acres over 45 years -- is dwarfed by China's massive, recent buildup.